 Prevention and Intervention Strategies

-- Implement your agency's DV protocol if domestic violence is suspected
+- Implement your agency's IPV protocol if violence is suspected

 - Triage for immediacy of need for treatment